jpuckett-di/tmpdb/README.md

 - `-c` Create table: Create a new table for the data (otherwise imports into an existing table)
 - `-i` Interactive mode: Allows customizing column data types and constraints (implies -c)
 - `-a` Add auto-increment ID: Adds an 'id' column as an unsigned int primary key (implies -c)
+- `-T` Use TEXT: Use TEXT as the default column type instead of VARCHAR(255)
 - `-n` Dry run: Only generate SQL, don't import data

 ### Examples